MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

     ```
 [!INCLUDE [start-admin-get-ips](includes/wls-manual-guidance-start-admin-and-get-ip.md)]

 Now, all three machines are ready.
-Next, you'll configure a JBoss EAP cluster in managed domain mode.
+Next, you'll configure a Red Hat JBoss EAP cluster in managed domain mode.

 ### Configure managed domain and cluster

-In the documentation we will configure a cluster with session replication enabled.
+Configure the cluster with session replication enabled.
 For more information, see [Session Replication](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/development_guide/clustering_in_web_applications#session_replication).

-To enable session replication we will use JBoss EAP High Availability for the cluster.
+To enable session replication we will use Red Hat JBoss EAP High Availability for the cluster.
 Microsoft Azure does not support JGroups discovery protocols that are based on UDP multicast.
 Although you may use other JGroups discovery protocols (such as a static configuration (`TCPPING`), a shared database (`JDBC_PING`), shared file system-based ping (`FILE_PING`), or `TCPGOSSIP`), we strongly recommend that you use the shared file discovery protocol specifically developed for Azure: `AZURE_PING`.
 For more information, see [Using JBoss EAP High Availability in Microsoft Azure](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_in_microsoft_azure/using_jboss_eap_high_availability_in_microsoft_azure#doc-wrapper)

 #### Create Azure storage account and Blob container for AZURE_PING